Builsa North Municipal District

 Builsa North Municipal District is one of the fifteen districts in Upper East Region, Ghana.
 Originally it was formerly part of the then-larger Builsa District in 1988, until the southern part of the district was split off to create Builsa South District on 29 February 2008; thus the remaining part was renamed Builsa North District, which was later elevated to municipal district assembly status on 19 December 2018 to become Builsa North Municipal District.
 The municipality is located in the western part of Upper East Region and has Sandema as its capital town.

-Builsa tribe
+Demographics

-The majority of the inhabitants are of the Builsa tribe, the original early settlers of the area.
-It also has a significant population of the Kantosi whom dominantly reside in Sandema.
+The majority of the inhabitants are of the Bulisa tribe, the original early settlers of the area, who speak Buli.
+It also has a significant population of the Kantosi, who dominantly reside in Sandema.

 Education

 There are numerous basic schools in Builsa North Municipality, including three Senior High Schools (SHS) of which two are public i.e. the Sandema Senior High School and the Sandema Senior High Technical School.
 The third privately owned is the Wiaga Senior High School, a community SHS in Wiaga.
 The Youth Leadership Training Institute is a vocational institution also located in Sandema, the district capital.